First of its Kind

-GeoCarb is a unique collaboration between NASA, The University of Oklahoma and Lockheed Martin.
-This team is building an advanced payload that will be launched on a satellite to geosynchronous orbit to advance science and provide societal benefit.
+GeoCarb is a collaboration between NASA, The University of Oklahoma and Lockheed Martin.
+This team is building an advanced payload on a satellite that will study the carbon cycle from geosynchronous orbit in an effort to advance science and provide societal benefit.

-The mission will increase opportunities for Earth science, strengthen NASA’s partnerships, and provide a model that can be adopted by NASA’s international partners to expand these observations to other parts of the world.
+The mission will increase opportunities for Earth science, strengthen NASA’s partnerships, and provide a model that can be expand to other parts of the world.

-Launched into Geostationary Orbit at roughly 85 degrees west longitude, GeoCarb will be able to view the major urban and industrial regions in the Americas, from Saskatoon in Canada to Punta Arenas in Chile.
-Also visible will be the large agricultural areas, the expansive South American tropical forests and wetlands.
+Launched into geostationary orbit at roughly 85 degrees west longitude, GeoCarb will be able to view the terrestrial biosphere over North and South America.
+It will be able to see major urban and industrial regions in the Americas, from Saskatoon in Canada to Punta Arenas in Chile, as well as large agricultural areas like the expansive South American tropical forests and wetlands.

 Geostationary Orbit will provide GeoCarb with an opportunity for persistent observation, using a stare-and-scan approach.
 This approach will allow the observatory to cover the land area within the GeoCarb field of view at least once per day.
 The instrument will stare for approximately 9 seconds and scan at a horizontal resolution of 3-6 miles, depending on viewing angle.